19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/10 Coins/Candle.md

 - Is extinguished when the PC runs, falls, or otherwise moves quickly.
 - Needs a [Tinderbox](../10%20Coins/Tinderbox.md) to ignite.

-*Candles are bad light sources and should be a last resort.*
+*Candles are bad light sources, they are a last resort.*

 | Quantity of Item | Slots | Price |
 | ---------------- | ----- | ----- |